 Program Objectives.
 Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.
 They should be clearly linked to the problem identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: Number of requests for training or technical assistance received and completed.)
+(Examples of measurable objectives include the following: number of training and technical assistance requests received.)

 Performance Measures.
 OJJDP does not require applicants to submit performance measures data with their applications.
-Performance measures (see Performance Measures, page 12) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
+Performance measures (see Performance Measures, page 10) are included as an alert that OJJDP will require successful applicants to submit specific data as part of their reporting requirements.
 For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.
+As noted in the Performance Measures section, OJJDP is particularly interested in the long-term outcomes of its training and technical assistance projects.
+Applicants must include a description of how they will collect and report on all of OJJDP's required performance measures.
+Applicants' Budget and Budget Detail documents should reflect/support the collection and reporting of performance measures data.